joepski123/hello-world/README.md

 # hello-world
-thius is a short discription
+this is a short discription that is updated